 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Sonoma County Community The County's Continuum of Care, is staffed by the Community Development , Commission.
-Staff work to ensure that plans and goals are consistent and Care Development Commission complementary.
-2020 Assessment Sonoma County Community The Assessment of Fair Housing illuminates where discrimination and barriers to of Fair Housing Development Commission accessing housing exist for protected class populations, and serves as the framework for of Fall Housing Development Commission the Community Development Commissions inclusion of equity in all policy examination.
-The Framework was prepared by the County's Office of Recovery and Resiliency in collaboration with other County departments and agencies, cities and other Sanama Caunty Sonoma County Community jurisdictions, nonprofits, and community stakeholders in response to the 2017 Sonoma Sonoma County Development Commission Complex Wildfires.
-The Framework is a culmination of input provided by community Recovery County Office of Recovery and members and stakeholders during an extensive community engagement period to Framework Resiliency gather information on needs and action items for five key strategic areas: Community preparedness and infrastructure; Housing; Economy; Safety Net Services; and Natural Resources
+Continuum of Sonoma County Department The County's Continuum of Care is staffed by the Department of Health , · · Services - Ending Homelessness Division.
+Staff work to ensure that plans and Care of Health Services goals are consistent and complementary.
+2020 The Assessment of Fair Housing illuminates where discrimination and barriers Sonoma County Community to accessing housing exist for protected class populations, and serves as the Assessment of Development Commission framework for the Community Development Commissions inclusion of equity Fair Housing in all policy examination.
+The Framework was prepared by the County's Office of Recovery and Resiliency in collaboration with other County departments and agencies, cities Sanama Caunty Sonoma County Community and other jurisdictions, nonprofits, and community stakeholders in response Sonoma County Development Commission to the 2017 Sonoma Complex Wildfires.
+The Framework is a culmination of Recovery County Office of Recovery and input provided by community members and stakeholders during an extensive Framework Resiliency community engagement period to gather information on needs and action items for five key strategic areas: Community preparedness and infrastructure; Housing; Economy; Safety Net Services; and Natural Resources